mlanotte1998/SoftDevProject/report/doc.md

 the necessary WordCount code we were provided without having to modify our existing code very much, but rather by
 modifying wordcount.h to adjust to the APIs we created.

+UPDATE: We both underestimated the work we would have to do to prepare for our other finals so we never got to actually fixing the problems.
+Therefore we only have the Demo working.